Take Control Over Your Life

 Without a doubt, getting legal advice early in relation to your family law dispute is essential.
 Don’t be like some people and delay getting advice only to later find out that they have taken steps that are now prejudicial to their legal position.
 Getting legal advice, preferably prior to separation will give you a compass on the complex landscape ahead of you.

-At Mediations Australia, you can book a free consultation with one of our family lawyers today.
+At Mediations Australia, you can book a fixed fee consultation with one of our family lawyers today.

 Our Family Law Mediators

 Finding the best mediator for your family dispute can be tricky.
 At Mediations Australia our team of family law mediation mediators are nationally recognised by their peers as being leaders in their respective fields.

 At Mediations Australia, our philosophy is simple.
 We believe that the traditional way of resolving family disputes is broken.
 Our objective is to resolve your family law dispute, cheaper, quicker, and more effectively than litigation.